doublew300/Roast-My-Landing-Page-AI/README.md

-# Roast My Landing Page AI 🔥
+# 🍳 Roast My Landing Page AI

-An intelligent, AI-powered tool that analyzes landing pages and provides brutal, honest, and actionable feedback to help developers and founders improve their conversion rates.

 ![Project Banner](public/og-image.png)

-## 🚀 Overview
+> "A viral app that uses Computer Vision (Gemini Pro) to critique websites in the style of Steve Jobs & Gordon Ramsay."

 **Roast My Landing Page AI** leverages the power of **Google Gemini 1.5 Pro** and **Puppeteer** to visually analyze websites and generate comprehensive critiques.
 Unlike generic audit tools, this application "sees" the page like a user does, identifying design flaws, copy issues, and UX bottlenecks with human-like perception.

-Built with a modern stack focused on performance and scalability, this project demonstrates the integration of multimodal AI agents into a seamless full-stack web application.

 ## ✨ Key Features